dayton-outar/glif/algos/js/codility/stacks-queues/STONEWALL.md

 - Since the height level goes back down to 7 at index 6, there's no need to add a block since _block 2-3_ is at height level of 7.

-- From index 7 to 8, the height levels are greater than or equal to 4.
+- From index 7 to 8 (2 meters), the height levels are greater than or equal to 4.
 So, a block of 4 by 2 (referred to as _block 4-2_) is needed.

 - At index 8, the height level is 8.
 So, a block is needed to sit on top of _block 4-2_ to reach that height level at index 8.
 Hence, a 4 by 1 is used.